flor0/prometheus-ssh-exporter/README.md

 ### Grafana

-I have published a grafana dashboard that can be found at https://snapshots.raintank.io/dashboard/snapshot/bZSxJ2Ig9EkPbl0Ozt5lS9SYADtSlvIY
+I have published a grafana dashboard that can be found at https://snapshots.raintank.io/dashboard/snapshot/fnZ63M865o3J0N0ne9lSKfezGe7ERYVN or imported with the grafana-dashboard.json file.